The Admiral: Roaring Currents poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Admiral: Roaring Currents against these established plot points, we can identify how Kim Han-min utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Admiral: Roaring Currents within the action genre.

 Kim Han-min's Structural Approach